 How will my Yurt Cabin be installed?

 In general, installing a Yurt Cabin can be accomplished by anyone with a bit of DIY experience.
-Because of the Yurt Cabin’s built in leveling system which eliminates the need for a platform, it can be installed from start to finish in 2-3 days!
+Because of the Yurt Cabin’s built in leveling system which eliminates the need for a platform, it can be installed from start to finish in 3-5 days!
 In some cases, folks will hire a contractor to set up their Yurt Cabin which is certainly a viable option.
 Each Yurt Cabin order will include a full assembly manual with detailed instructions.
 Consider inviting friends and family to join you in assembling your Yurt Cabin and make its construction into a communal experience!
+Click here to watch the full assembly video.

 How long is a Yurt Cabin expected to last?